isabelleyiu/housing_alert/README.md

 $ createdb housing_alert
 ```

-7. Connect to the database with PostgreSQL
+7. Connect to the database with PostgreSQL to make sure you have your database setup

 ```
 $ psql housing_alert